griffifam/random-menu/README.md

 10. creamy taco cake
 ```

+## Baseline
+Write all of your code in a file named `random-menu.rb`.
+In your code, create three arrays of ten items each.
+These three arrays/lists will be a different type of food or descriptor for that food.

+For example, the first array can contain adjectives, the second can be cooking styles, and the third can be foods.

+By selecting a random item from each of the three arrays, it can create a full description of a randomized food.
+It could create a few items like:
+  - hot pan-fried dumplings
+  - soft steamed clams
+  - ... etc.

 ## Test & Verify

-Before you submit your work it's important to test your program and ensure it's working properly.
+Before you submit your work, it's important to test your program and ensure it's working properly.
 Later we will teach you nifty ways to automate this testing, but for now we'll do things the old fashioned way.

 Make sure you run your program and ensure it's working.
-Among your tests ensure that:
+While running it, "test" the code with different inputs.
+Does the actual output match the expected output?

+Ask the question "does the actual output match the expected output?" for each of the following points:

 *  The menu items are selected randomly.
 *  There are 10 menu items.